microsoft/azure-pipelines-tasks/Tasks/VsTest/README.md

 #### Advanced Execution Options

-- **Batch tests:** Choose what type of batching to use to group tests.
-A batch is a group of tests.
-A batch of tests runs at a time and results are published for that batch.
-If the phase in which the task runs is set to use multiple agents, each agent picks up any available batches of tests to run in parallel.
 	- **Based on number of tests and agents:** Simple batching based on the number of tests and agents participating in the test run.
 	- **Based on past running time of tests:** This batching considers past running time to create batches of tests such that each batch has approximately equal running time.
 	- **Based on test assemblies:** Tests from an assembly are batched together.